zzzprojects/learn-orm/tutorials/efcore-extras/create-stored-procedure-with-output-parameter.md

 }
 ```

-Now when you run your application and you will see the following output.
+Now when you run your application, you will see the following output.

 ```csharp
 Maximum Salary: 35000